bowtie-json-schema/bowtie/docs/implementers.rst

 .. note::

     We also have configured ``stdout`` for the harness to be line-buffered (by calling ``setvbuf``).
-    Ensure you've done the equivalent for your host language, as Bowtie expects to be able to read responses to each message it sends.
+    Ensure you've done the equivalent for your host language, as Bowtie expects to be able to read responses to each message it sends even though some languages do not necessarily flush their output on each line write.

 Any other command other than ``start`` or ``stop`` will blow up, but we're reading and writing JSON!